skijit/max-msp-projects/utils/state/readme.md

         1. Hot, Required, Anything: The value corresponding to the key which should be set.
         2. Hot, Optional, Symbol: The key (i.e. property) to set.
 Alternately, this value can be set statically via the object's second argument (this method takes precedence).
     - Outlets: **None**

+- state.prop
+    - arguments:
+        1. name of state [REQUIRED]
+        2. prop name to wrap [OPTIONAL]
+            - if this argument is set, this instance ignore the property you pass in to it's leftmost inlet.
+    - Inlets:
+        1. [HOT, OPTIONAL, SYMBOL OR BANG] For getting: The key/name of the property whose value will be returned.
+If this value is specified statically (via argument), then this inlet's value will be ignored.
+In this case, you can just as well pass in a BANG to trigger the evaluation.
+        2. [HOT, OPTIONAL, ANYTHING] For setting: The value corresponding to the key (inlet 3 or argument 2) which should be set.
+Passing this value triggers the setting.
+        3. [COLD, OPTIONAL, SYMBOL] For setting: The key/name of the property to get.
+If this value is specified statically (via argument), then this inlet's value will be ignored.
+        4. [HOT, OPTIONAL, Message]
+    - Outlets:
+        1. The value which has been gotten.
+For set operations, there is no ouput.
+        2. Message Output.
+    - Messages:
+        - ```get <propName>```: propName is ignored if argument 2 is specified.  output format is "propName value"
+        - ```set <propName> <value>```: propName is ignored if argument 2 is specified.
+No output.
+        - ```getDictName```: returns the state dictionary name as "dictionary XYZ"

+**TODO: Note limitations on setting nested dictionaries as values** **TODO: Test setting lists as values**

 ## Examples:
 - See the test/stateDriver.maxpat for examples and demonstrations